Secondary glaucoma: Types, causes, treatments

-Internal eye pressure, or intraocular pressure (IOP), can increase when the natural drainage or flow of fluid within the eye is blocked or inhibited.
-With secondary glaucoma, the fluid movement and IOP are directly affected by another condition, such as an injury, other health issues or side effects from certain medications.
+Internal eye pressure, or intraocular pressure (IOP), can increase when the natural drainage of aqueous fluid produced within the eye is blocked or inhibited.
+With secondary glaucoma, the fluid movement and IOP are directly affected by another condition — such as an injury, other health issues, or side effects from certain medications.

-Secondary glaucoma is less common than primary glaucoma, which develops on its own, not as the result of another condition.
-In addition, secondary glaucoma is always associated with increased eye pressure, while some types of primary glaucoma are not.
-As with primary glaucoma, secondary glaucoma can be open-angle or closed-angle.
+Secondary glaucoma is less common than primary open-angle glaucoma, which develops on its own, not as the result of another condition, injury or other cause.

 Causes of secondary glaucoma

 Increased IOP leading to optic nerve damage can stem from a variety of issues.
 For example, trauma to the eye can disrupt fluid movement or damage the eye’s drainage structures.
 Inflammation of the uvea (uveitis), diabetes, high blood pressure and certain medications — most commonly steroids — also can affect the eye’s ability to drain properly.

 Secondary glaucoma can be sudden or gradual, depending on its underlying cause.
 If it is diagnosed before there is too much damage to the optic nerve, it could be resolved before there is permanent vision loss.
 However, peripheral vision loss is often the first symptom people notice, and by then it’s too late.